ssmcosmic/Hangman---V1/README.md

 [2] A JAR file / compiled version of the program has also been included in order to run the game without an IDE.

 [3] The file directory for the image files must be modified in the source code (in order to run the game through an IDE).

+Side Note: There are many inefficiencies with the program.
+I plan to optimize them in future versions.
+The goal of version 1 was simply to create the game, however possible.